-Sausage gravy can be covered and put in the fridge for a couple days.
+Sausage gravy can be covered and put in the fridge for a couple of days.

 To warm up gravy, simply put it in a skillet over low heat and bring to a low simmer while stirring.

-I do not recommend trying to freeze milk based gravies as it will separate when reheated.
+I do not recommend trying to freeze milk-based gravies as they will separate when reheated.
 It will not taste like freshly made gravy.